 When to Apply: Our programme is competitive, and, therefore, applying early is strongly recommended.
 For an application to be considered complete, all the supporting documentation must be provided.
-To be considered for all available scholarships, the application must be submitted by 18 January 2019.
-For more information about the deadlines of different scholarships please see the following link.
+The final deadline for any consideration is 28 February 2021.
+An earlier application than this date is strongly recommended.
+Apply online.

-Compulsory modules - Term 1:
+Compulsory modules - Year 1:

-Compulsory modules - Term 2:
+Compulsory modules - Year 2:

-Asset Pricing 2
+Asset Pricing I (12 CATS)

-Corporate Finance 2
+Corporate Finance I (12 CATS)

 T: + 44 (0) 24 765 75220